sebsto/swift-bedrock-library/README.md

     .withStopSequences(["END", "STOP", "<assistant>"])
     .withSystemPrompts(["Do not pretend to be human", "Never talk about goats", "You like puppies"])

-var reply = try await bedrock.converse(with: &builder)
+var reply = try await bedrock.converse(with: builder)

+builder = try ConverseBuilder(from: builder, with: reply)
-try builder.setPrompt("Do you think birds can see them too?")
+    .setPrompt("Do you think birds can see them too?")

-reply = try await bedrock.converse(with: &builder)
+reply = try await bedrock.converse(with: builder)
 ```